Andrea Pellegrino

 Andrea Pellegrino (/it/; born 23 March 1997) is an Italian professional tennis player.
-He has a career-high ATP singles ranking of world No. 126, achieved on 8 September 2025 and a doubles ranking of No. 81, achieved on 8 January 2024.
+He has a career-high ATP singles ranking of world No. 109 achieved on 8 June 2026 and a doubles ranking of No. 81 achieved on 8 January 2024.

-Pellegrino has won one doubles ATP Tour title at the 2023 Chile Open.
-He has also won three singles and five doubles ATP Challenger Tour titles.
+Pellegrino has won one doubles ATP Tour title as well as three singles and five doubles ATP Challenger Tour titles.

 Career

+2023: Maiden ATP Tour title in doubles

+Pellegrino won the doubles ATP Tour title at the 2023 Chile Open.

+2025: New career-high ranking in top 150

-In June 2025, Pellegrino won his third Challenger title in Perugia, returning to his career-high in singles, from three years prior, of world No. 136 on 16 June 2025.
+In June, Pellegrino won his third Challenger title in Perugia, returning to his career-high in singles, from three years prior (in September 2022), of world No. 136 on 16 June 2025.
+He later reached a career-high ranking of No. 126 on 8 September 2025.

+2026: Major and Masters debuts & fourth round, top 125

+Ranked No. 155, Pellegrino made his Masters 1000 debut at home at the 2026 Italian Open, after qualifying for the main draw, and he defeated compatriot Luca Nardi recording his first Masters win.
+He reached the third round at a Masters 1000 for the first time, following the retirement of 15th seed Arthur Fils after four games in the first set.
+Next he upset 20th seed Frances Tiafoe to reach the fourth round.
+He became the third-lowest-ranked player to reach the last 16 in Rome this century.
+In the fourth round, Pellegrino lost to fellow Italian and world No. 1, Jannik Sinner, in straight sets.

+Pellegrino made his Grand Slam debut at the 2026 French Open after qualifying for the main draw.